MrBenJ/modern-js-by-example/book/005-asynchronous-tooling.md

 ### util.promisify

-Node version 8 introduced a new utility called `promisify`, which takes a NodeJS style callback (error first, data/result second) and wraps it into a `Promise`.
+Node version 8 introduced a new utility called `promisify`, which takes a Node.js style callback (error first, data/result second) and wraps it into a `Promise`.

 For instance, let's take the `fs` (filesystem) module in Node and turn the `fs.readFile` call into a Promise based one: